wandevs/wandevs.org/docs/set-up-wanchain-node.md

 ---

 To be able to access the Wanchain network from your program, you need to have access to a running Wanchain gwan node with RPC enabled.

-The install steps below overall include getting gwan, running gwan with the correct options, and testing that you can connect to the node via RPC by starting the console.
+The overview below covers a few of the ways to get gwan, plus how to start gwan with the required options, as well as how to check that you are able to make an RPC connection to the node.

 ## Install gwan